 Changes are inevitable in the project life cycle.
-But if they are not managed properly, they will create risks that will lead the project to a failure.
+But if they are not managed properly, they will create risks that will lead the project to failure.
 So the changes in a project must be assessed, evaluated and implemented through a set of structured and planned activities.
-And, this is the change management, which is an important aspect of project management.
+And, this is the scope of the change management process, which is an important aspect of project management.
 There are 8 major steps of change management in a project.
 In this article, we are going to review each of these 8 steps, and also summarize this important processes in 4 steps, to make them easier to learn and remember.

 To learn more about the change management, which is part of the project integration management, consider enrolling in a PMP course which will guide you through all the project management knowledge areas.

 What are the 8 Steps of Change Management?

 Now, let’s go over these 8 change management steps one-by-one: